Canadian Tire Motorsport Park: Events

 The track also hosts vintage racing series, motorcycle racing, and Canadian Automobile Sport Club (CASC) amateur events and lapping days.

 Photo gallery

 Lap records

 The unofficial fastest ever recorded lap was taken by Rinaldo Capello, in an Audi R10 TDI, in qualifying for the 2008 Grand Prix of Mosport, with a time of 1:04.094.
 The official lap record was set in the race for that meeting with Capello's Audi Sport North America teammate Marco Werner lapping in a time of 1:05.823.

-The fastest official race lap records at Canadian Tire Motorsport Park (Mosport) for different classes are listed as:
+As of August 2025, the fastest official race lap records at Canadian Tire Motorsport Park (Mosport Park) for different classes are listed as: